 Tip 3: Determine the Right Footprint for your Expansion Goals

 Establishing an entity in a new market is a major step for any business—but it isn’t the only option.
 For companies looking to hire marketing or software development support, project-based contractors may be the most effective employment method.
-If looking to test the market with a small sales team, international PEO is a solution that will put compliance at the forefront.
+If looking to test the market with a small sales team, a global Employer of Record is a solution that will put compliance at the forefront.
 It can also mitigate risks associated with global expansion.
 Moreover, a company can seamlessly transition into entity establishment once its employee count makes the most financial sense to do so.

 But for companies that are certain they want to establish an entity and are expanding into a country that offers a low corporate tax rate, establishing a permanent presence through entity establishment may be advantageous—and not just financially.
 Establishing an entity may cost more upfront, but it can be seen a sign of credibility and commitment to become a permanent part of the market by the local community.